Teens Need To Read

 Each year, we will select four teachers to receive a set of 30 books.
 We began the program by funding Compadre High School with Stephen King's The Long Walk and the students couldn't have been happier to pick up something besides The Great Gatsby.
 Not that there's anything wrong with F. Scott Fitzgerald, but a change of pace might be what some of these teens need in order to discover the joy of reading.
 We’ve even gotten a bunch of them into the original Twilight Zone series and Richard Matheson too.

-If you work at an underfunded school and want to bring age-appropriate dark fiction to your students, please fill out the form below.
-Each quarter we will select one fortunate teacher.
+If you, or someone you know, works at an underfunded school and want to bring age-appropriate fiction books to your students, please fill out the form below.
+Each quarter we will select one teacher.
 You may reapply if not chosen the first time.

 Please contact us at with questions